 Contaminants, including some from additives, whether intentionally or inadvertently added during fuel production or distribution, can cause significant harm to the powertrain, fuel, exhaust or emission control systems.
+Good housekeeping practices can help minimize or prevent inadvertent contamination.
 No detectable levels of the elements listed below should exist in gasoline, nor should they be used as components of any fuel additive package intended to improve gasoline and engine performance.
 These elements should be strictly controlled, and it may prove necessary to check and control the fuel quality at the pump.

 - Phosphorus, which is sometimes used as a valve recession additive, can foul spark plugs and will deactivate catalytic converters. - Silicon is not a natural component of gasoline but has been found in commercial gasoline in several instances.
 The source usually is silicon-containing waste solvents added to the gasoline after the fuel has left the refinery.
 Such contamination has significant adverse effects on the engine and emission control systems.
 Silicon, even in low concentrations, can cause failure of the oxygen sensors and high levels of deposits in engines and catalytic converters.
-These impacts can lead to catastrophic engine failures in less than one tankful of contaminated fuel. - Chlorine, which is not naturally contained in petroleum, has been found in gasoline, usually as a result of adulteration with chemical or waste solvents.
+These impacts can lead to catastrophic engine failures in less than one tankful of contaminated fuel. - Chlorine, which is not naturally contained in petroleum, has been found in gasoline in both inorganic and organic forms.
+Inorganic chlorine usually enters the fuel as a result of contamination by sea water ballast during shipping or from salt water intrusion during storage.
+Such contamination occurs more readily in gasoline-ethanol blends than in E0 due to the blends' ability to dissolve more water.
+Organic chlorine may enter the fuel through adulteration with chemical or waste solvents.
 Chlorine forms highly corrosive acids during combustion, which can reduce significantly the durability of the engine, fuel system and emission control system.
 In the worst case, the presence of chlorine may lead to catastrophic engine failure as injectors fail to operate or operate improperly after various periods and levels of exposure.